kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-2.md

 [Neoscroll](https://github.com/karb94/neoscroll.nvim) is a plugin that adds smooth scrolling to Neovim.

 I like to work distraction-free.
 In Visual Studio Code there is the Zen mode which will hide all unnecessary things.
-For Vim the plugin [Goyo](https://github.com/junegunn/goyo.vim) does similar things.
+For Vim the plugin [Goyo](https://github.com/junegunn/goyo.vim) does a similar thing.
 It centers the editor and removes all distractions.

 ![Goyo](/assets/images/posts/work-environment-goyo.jpg)